Electronic Medical Records (EHR's) Effect on Billing Services

 In order for your billing service company to profit, follow these five steps I’ve outlined below.

 Educate yourself rather than looking fearfully at EHRs.
 If a physician you work for does hint that she is thinking of phasing out your services you should be prepared to have a rational conversation with her.
 For example, even the best EHRs can’t make collection calls, arrange for payment plans, obtain the right supporting documents, or pinpoint opportunities for upcoding.

-“The reality is that the software doesn’t replace you at all,” said Ian Gary, national sales representative for Health Fusion
+“The reality is that the software doesn’t replace you at all,” said Ian Gary, national sales representative for Health Fusion, an EHR vendor.

 As I said in my original article on the topic: